What’s the Beef with Bute?

 * If you’re a history buff – like I am – you might find the history of the discovery and development of anti-inflammatory drugs to be an interesting topic.
 In 2004, a great article about the topic was published in the journal Arthritis and Rheumatism – you can read it if you CLICK HERE.

-** Suffice it to say that there is currently increased scrutiny on the use of drugs and performance horses, most recently in the New York Times (you can see the article that caused all of the recent furor if you CLICK HERE).
+** Suffice it to say that there is currently increased scrutiny on the use of drugs and performance horses, most recently as reported in the New York Times (you can see the article that caused all of the recent furor if you CLICK HERE).

 *** Back in the 1960′s, the tested the pain-relieving effects of bute against a new compound called flunixin meglumine.
 The products worked about the same.
 Nevertheless, the new product was aggressively promoted by the company that made it as “THE” drug for colic.
 Hence, Banamine.® Tell me the advertising didn’t work.